 Seeing Elephants for the First Time

 Our guide, Casper, let the boat slowly drift toward the animals.
 They paid us no mind, and we were able to get so close that if I had reached out my arm, I could have touched them.
-There was one baby elephant trying to use his trunk to spray water into his mouth.
+There was a baby elephant trying to use his trunk to spray water into his mouth.
 After a few unsuccessful attempts, he dunked his entire head into the water for a drink.
 All those years of watching Animal Planet after school came to life.

 Victoria Falls Versus Niagara